Pipili appliqué work: Pipili village

 Pipili is a small town, situated about 40 kilometers from Puri, Odisha.
 The income of this town is essentially dependent on the business of its handicrafts of which the appliqué works are the main source.
 Nowadays, Pipili is globally known as the destination of appliqué and is where many workers and workshops continue to practise the technique, creating both traditional and contemporary items.

-Gunneius Book of Records
+Guinness Book of Records

-Pipili has an entry in 2004 in the Gunneius Book of Records, for the world's largest thematic appliqué work.
+Pipili has an entry in 2004 in the Guinness Book of Records, for the world's largest thematic appliqué work.
 The 54 m long work is filled with depictions of India's struggle for independence.